Marvin Anderson

 At trial, the victim testified in detail regarding the assault and again identified Anderson as her assailant.
 The serology work completed by the Virginia Bureau of Forensic Science was uninformative.

 From the very beginning of the case, people in the community became aware that the most likely suspect was another black man named John Otis Lincoln.
 The bicycle that had been identified as being used by the assailant was identified by the owner, who said that Lincoln had stolen it from him approximately a half hour before the rape.
 Although Anderson requested that his attorneys call both the owner of the bicycle and Lincoln as witnesses, his counsel declined.
-An all white jury convicted Anderson on all counts and he was sentenced to two hundred and ten years in prison.
+An all white jury convicted Anderson on all counts and he was sentenced to 210 years in prison.

 Post-conviction Investigation